lenderpanel

 Recently asked questions about conveyancing in Brixton

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a straight forward, no chain conveyancing.
-Brixton is the location of the property.
-Is there any guidance you can give?
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what should have been a straight forward, no chain conveyancing.
+Brixton is where the house is located.
+Is there any advice you can impart?

 Flying freeholds in Brixton are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Brixton you must be sure that your lawyer goes through the deeds very carefully.
+Even where you use a solicitor outside Brixton you would need to get your solicitor to go through the deeds thoroughly.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Brixton may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Brixton may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated